 - The California Department of Fair Employment and Housing (DFEH).

-DFEH filings generally have to be made within three years of the most recent instance of sexual harassment.
-If the victim learns of the harassment after the three years has expired, they can have a 90-day extension to file.
+DFEH filings generally have to be made within three years of the most recent instance of sexually harassing behavior.
+If the victim learns of the behavior after the three years has expired, they can have a 90-day extension to file.

-EEOC filings have to be made within 180 days of the most recent incident of harassment.
+EEOC filings under federal law have to be made within 180 days of the most recent incident of sexually harassing behavior.
 This window is extended to 300 days if a claim is also being filed with the DFEH.

 The EEOC or DFEH will respond by either: